 There’s no real easy way to get into the details, or through them.

-City government says there are 13 neighborhoods in Cambridge: East Cambridge; Area 2/MIT; Wellington-Harrington; Area IV; Cambridgeport; Mid-Cambridge; Riverside; Agassiz; Neighborhood Nine; West Cambridge; North Cambridge; Cambridge Highlands; and Strawberry Hill.
+City government says there are 13 neighborhoods in Cambridge: East Cambridge; Area 2/MIT; Wellington-Harrington; The Port (formerly Area IV); Cambridgeport; Mid-Cambridge; Riverside; Agassiz; Neighborhood Nine; West Cambridge; North Cambridge; Cambridge Highlands; and Strawberry Hill.
 (Another version of the 13-neighborhood map, uploaded by real estate agent Charles Cherney with some annotation, is here.)

 But city government also calls these Cambridge’s five major squares: Central, Harvard, Inman, Kendall and Porter, even though many newcomers will probably discover Cambridge first through its T stops, which excludes Inman but adds Alewife and Lechmere.

 It may not make sense at first, but take heart.
 Cambridge is only 6.43 square miles and densely populated, so how lost can you get?
 To get you started getting lost, here’s a guide to how some squares and areas overlap with the neighborhoods:

 Agassiz takes you all the way from Harvard Square to Porter Square and Somerville, defined by Massachusetts Avenue to the west and Kirkland Street to the south.
 It’s named after a man whose reputation has (rightfully) suffered – zoologist Louis Agassiz, who disagreed with Darwin and hewed to an ugly eugenicism – which is why the name of the neighborhood’s Agassiz School was changed to the Maria L. Baldwin School in 2002.(Harvard is rotten with things named Agassiz, but the argument is that they’re named after other family members.)

 Alewife is in North Cambridge above Cambridge Highlands, but walk south across a bridge and you’re at Fresh Pond.